Admissions Requirements (INT)

 In addition to official transcripts, a course-by-course credential evaluation is required of all students who have obtained their undergraduate degree out of the United States.
 This evaluation will show what type of degree the student has and the grade equivalency (GPA) in the U.S. format.
 It is the student’s responsibility to obtain this evaluation and to provide the evaluation of the official transcripts.
 Please refer to http://www.naces.org/members.html to select an evaluation service.
 The evaluation (report) must also be received in the original sealed envelope directly from the approved evaluation service selected.
 The approved evaluation services are listed at www.naces.org are not related to CIAM, and CIAM makes no representations or warranties on their behalf.
 Any fees for the evaluation service will be the responsibility of the student.

-- MAILED PAPER TRANSCRIPTS: Must be sent directly to CIAM from the issuing institution in their original sealed (unopened) envelopes.
+- PAPER DOCUMENTS: Must be sent directly to CIAM from the issuing institution in their original sealed (unopened) envelopes.

-- If your educational institution is UNABLE to send Official Transcripts directly to CIAM, and ONLY issues additional official transcripts to the student:
+- If your educational institution is UNABLE to send Official Transcripts directly to CIAM, and ONLY issues official transcripts to the student.
+(Must show proof that university will not issue to CIAM) Contact email@example.com with any questions.

-- Have WES or other evaluation services in the U.S. send a verified transcript copy along with the course-by-course evaluation report (Preferred Method)
+- To verify your transcripts: Have WES or another evaluation service in the U.S. send a verified transcript copy along with the course-by-course evaluation report.

 **Notice to Students from India and China: Students who attended school in India must submit documents from the issuing institution that awards the degree.
 Documents issued by the affiliated college are not accepted.
 Students who hold degrees from institutions in China must submit copies of both the Degree Certificate and Graduation Diploma along with the complete transcripts.
 We require documents in both Chinese and English.